 Hassinger’s 2017 photograph “Whole Cloth” depicts a close-up view of interwoven fabrics in varying shades of beige and tan in a wavering imperfect grid.
 It suggests the warp and weft of the loom as the aesthetic framework for a grid and combines the sensuous and the abstract.

-Hassinger is making a 6-foot- wide magenta Corian stone orb, “An Object of Curiosity, Radiating Love” as one of the outdoor sculptures for Destination Crenshaw, a 1.3-mile cultural corridor on Crenshaw Boulevard, which will celebrate Black Los Angeles.
+Hassinger is making a 6-foot- wide magenta Corian stone orb, “An Object of Curiosity, Radiating Love” as one of the outdoor sculptures for Destination Crenshaw, a 1.3-mile cultural corridor on Crenshaw Boulevard along the K-Line, which will celebrate Black Los Angeles.
 Her work will glow from within because of motion sensors and LED lighting around its perimeter.
 The piece will light up when people approach it.
 Her work is the most conceptually abstract of all the art shown on Crenshaw Boulevard, yet it will interact with people.
 Currently she is planning a large-scale installation for SoFi Stadium located in the mega-development, Hollywood Park.

 Her work is in the permanent collections of New York’s Museum of Modern Art, Art Institute of Chicago, Los Angeles County Museum of Art, Hammer Museum, California African American Museum, San Francisco Museum of Modern Art, Studio Museum in Harlem, California State University, and Portland Museum of Art, and Cal State Fullerton.